SabotageAndi/docs/docs/core/preview3/tools/migration.md

 ## Migration from DNX to Preview 2 project.json

 ## Migration from earlier .NET Core csproj formats to RTM csproj
 Prior to the final shape of .NET Core csproj format, there were variations that you could've started using.
-There is no automativ
+There is no tool that will migrate your project between these states, so the migration has to be done manually by editing the project file.
+The actual steps depend on the state of the project you are migrating.

+* Remove the tools version property from the `<Project>` element if it exists.
+* Remove the XML namespace (`xmlns`) from the `<Project>` element.
+* If it doesn't exist, add the `Sdk` attribute to the `<Project>` element and set it to the value of `Microsoft.NET.Sdk`.
+This attribute specifies that the project uses the Core SDK.
+* Remove the `<Import Project="$(MSBuildExtensionsPath)\$(MSBuildToolsVersion)\Microsoft.Common.props" />` and `<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />` statements from the top and bottom of the project.
+These import statements are implied by the SDK, so there is no need for them to be in the project.
+* If you have `Microsoft.NETCore.App` or `NETStandard.Library` `<PackageReference>` items in your project, you should remove them.
+The SDK has these references implied.
+* Remove the `Microsoft.NET.Sdk` `<PackageReference>` element if it exists.
+The SDK reference comes through the `Sdk` attribute on the `<Project>` element.
+* Remove those globs that are [implied by the SDK](https://aka.ms/sdkimplititems).
+Leaving these globs in your project will cause an error on build because compile items will be duplicated.

+After these steps your project should be fully compatible with the v1 .NET Core csproj format.